 In the Christmas classic “It’s a Wonderful Life,” George Bailey is trying to do the right thing by his neighbors in small-town Bedford Falls.
-By setting up a community-owned banking cooperative–Bailey Savings & Loan–he wants to offer those neighbors a fair, homegrown alternative to the bank owned by Mr. Potter, the greedy and heartless antihero of the piece.
+By setting up a community-owned banking cooperative–Bailey Building & Loan–he wants to offer those neighbors a fair, homegrown alternative to the bank owned by Mr. Potter, the greedy and heartless antihero of the piece.

 That 1946 film came to mind as I dug into the history of an organization called the Eastern Shore Produce Association.
-Based in Onley, Va. it was not so different from Bailey Savings & Loan, really, except that it was a farming cooperative rather than a banking one.
+Based in Onley, Va. it was not so different from Bailey Building & Loan, really, except that it was a farming cooperative rather than a banking one.
 It even came into existence for similar reasons–to try and help local farmers win their struggle against the “Potterville” greed of big-city markets.

 STARTING POINT: THE LITTLE GUYS TAKE A BEATING